Donghu people: History

-Among the northern ethnic groups, the Donghu was the earliest to evolve into a state of civilization and first developed bronze technology.
+Among the northern ethnic groups, the Donghu were the earliest to become a civilization and the first to develop bronze technology.
 Their culture was associated with the Upper Xiajiadian culture, characterized by the practice of agriculture and animal husbandry supplemented by handicrafts and bronze art.
-Through the use of cavalry and bronze weaponry in warfare, they dominated over the Xiongnu on their west.Liu (1994)Lü (2002), pp. 15–16.
+Through the use of cavalry and bronze weaponry in warfare, the Donghu apparently dominated over the Xiongnu to their west.
+Although "Upper Xiajiadian" is indeed frequently attributed to the Donghu, such attribution remains uncertain given the lack of details in Chinese sources about what the Donghu were, beyond a name (Donghu, Eastern Hu, ie "Eastern mounted nomads") and the account of their destruction by the Xiongnu.

-The (ca. 109–91 BCE) Shiji section on Xiongnu history first records the Donghu during the era of Duke Wen of Jin (r.
-697–628 BCE) and Duke Mu of Qin (r. ca. 659–621 BCE).At this time Qin and Jin were the most powerful states in China.
+The Shiji section on Xiongnu history first records the Donghu during the era of Duke Wen of Jin (r.
+697–628 BCE) and Duke Mu of Qin (r. c.
+659–621 BCE).At this time Qin and Jin were the most powerful states in China.
 Duke Wen of Jin expelled the Di barbarians and drove them into the region west of the Yellow River between the Yun and Luo rivers; there they were known as the Red Di and the White Di.
 Shortly afterwards, Duke Mu of Qin, having obtained the services of You Yu, succeeded in getting the eight barbarian tribes of the west to submit to his authority.

 Thus at this time there lived in the region west of Long the Mianzhu, the Hunrong, and the Diyuan tribes.
 North of Mts.
 Qi and Liang and the Jing and Qi rivers lived the Yiqu, Dali, Wuzhi, and Quyuan tribes.
 North of Jin were the Linhu (Forest Barbarians) and the Loufan, while north of Yan lived the Donghu (Eastern Barbarians) and Shanrong (Mountain Barbarians), each of them with their own chieftains.
 From time to time they would have gatherings of a hundred or so men, but no one tribe was capable of unifying the others under a single rule.